Amblyopia

 What is Amblyopia?

 Amblyopia, also called “lazy eye,” is when one or both eyes don’t see well even with glasses.
 It happens when something affects how the vision develops in childhood.
 When you are very young, the brain learns how to see things clearly.
 In amblyopia, the brain gets a blurry picture from one or both eyes and so it does not learn to see well [See Figure 1].
-This happens because the connections between the brain and the eye are working right.
+This happens because the connections between the brain and the eye are not working right.
 Amblyopia can often be fixed in childhood, but if not treated, it can cause permanent vision loss.
 It is the main reason that kids lose vision.

 Fig. 1: Amblyopia occurs in childhood when the eye sends a blurry image to the brain that makes it hard for the brain to learn to see.